aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/conversionutility/_index.md

 public class ConversionUtility
 ```

-Represents converting files other formats.
+Represents utility to convert files to other formats.
 ## Methods

 | Method | Description |